aysieelf/Foxy-Dreams/docs/user-guide.md

 - Check if PyGame is properly installed
 - Verify all game files are present

-**Can't control the snake:**
+**Can't control the cloud:**
 - Make sure the game window is active
-- Check if the arrow keys or WASD are functioning correctly
+- Check if the arrow keys or W/S/UP/DOWN are functioning correctly
 - Restart the game if the issue persists

 **Game seems frozen:**